leiassyun/A4_project_directory_sy3544/README.md

    ![Difference between May 2021 Evening and Morning Pedestrian Counts](./images/screenshot_may2021eveningvsmorning.png)
 4. Difference Between May 2021 and May 2019 Pedestrian Counts:
    ![Difference Between May 2021 and May 2019 Pedestrian Counts](./images/screenshot_may2021vsmay2019.png)

-## Folder structure

-This project has several important directories:

-- `data` - data files reside in this directory
-- `src` - contains the Java source code for the project (i.e. `.java` files)
-- `bin` - contains the compiled code (i.e. `.class` files)
-- `lib` - contains any dependencies (other libraries of code that the project depends upon to work)

-If your project has no dependencies and has not been compiled, you may not see the `lib` or `bin` directories.

-## How to submit this assignment

-Submit on Brightspace a zip file named "A4_complete_NYUnetID" containing your project folder called "A4_project_directory_NYUnetID", where NYUnetID should be replaced with your actual NYU net ID.
-The project folder should contain your source code and compiled code within the src and bin folders.
-It should also contain the same test folder as was when you download the assignment 4 zip file.